paolofacchinetti/ECR-anywhere/README.md

 After the first job is completed, you should find a secret called with the `secret.name` value you setup in the `values.yaml` file.

 To deploy a pod from a private ECR repository, simply change your deployment yaml configuration to include the field `spec.imagePullSecrets: - name: <your-secret-name>`

+### AWS-Kubectl image

+ECR-anywhere depends on the docker image [paolofacchinetti/aws-kubectl](https://hub.docker.com/repository/docker/paolofacchinetti/aws-kubectl), look at the [Dockerfile](/Dockerfile) for more info.

+Since AWS-Cli and Kubectl are in active development and have frequent releases, it's possible that the latest image of `paolofacchinetti/aws-kubectl` will not work (by AWS/k8s API deprecations, incompatibilities, etc.).
+You're free to build your own version of the image and use that one instead.
+The `values.yaml` file of the chart allows you to override the default image used by ECR-Anywhere.